 45 BEST Things To Do In Banff In Winter

 Looking for the best things to do in Banff in winter?
 I love Banff all year round, but I particularly enjoy Banff in the winter.
 While most people think of the Canadian Rockies as a summer destination, I believe that winter in Banff is what it’s all about.
-There are so many amazing things to do in Banff during the winter, I actually get a bit sad when spring rolls around.
+There are so many amazing things to do when the snow starts falling that I actually get a bit sad when spring rolls around.

-The truth of the matter is I love winter in the mountains.
+The truth is, I love winter in the mountains.
 I love snowboarding and that cozy feeling when you walk through the door after a long day out and have a hot chocolate by the fire.
 Banff is great for that feeling.
-In addition, Lake Louise is easily one of the best ski resorts in North America, and we are what you might call “ski bums.”
+In addition, Lake Louise is easily one of the best ski resorts in North America, and we are what some might call “ski bums.”

 Is Banff Worth Visiting in Winter?